This is the multi-page printable view of this section. Click here to print.

 4. Axoflow Console displays a sample of the logs from the data flow in matched pairs for the input and the output of the flow.

-The input point is after the source connector finished processing the incoming message.
-For the Syslog (autodetect and classify), this means that the input messages are already classified.
+The input point is after the source connector finished processing the incoming message (including parsing and classification performed by the connector).

 The output shows the messages right before they are formatted according to the specific destination’s requirements.